Skip to content Norwegian Medical Products Agency Norwegian Medical Products Agency

 Assessment of the benefit-risk ratio

-Unless described in the CUP protocol, a benefit-risk assessment must be included, highlighting the risks associated with using the CUP medicinal product in relation to the potential benefits for the targeted patient group participating in the CUP.
-The benefit-risk assessment for the requested indication should be based on a compilation of results from clinical studies conducted for that indication.
+Unless described in the CUP protocol, a benefit-risk assessment must be included in the cover letter, highlighting the risks associated with using the CUP medicinal product in relation to the potential benefits for the targeted patient group participating in the CUP.
+The benefit-risk assessment for the patient population should be based on a compilation of results from clinical studies conducted for that indication.

 Documentation of the medicinal products